ipfs-search/blog/_posts/2021-09-24-making-ipfs-search-distributed.md

  teaser: "/assets/images/default_overlay.png"
  overlay_image: "/assets/images/default_overlay.png"
 ---
-Here we provide a sketch for how distributed search could be realized for the IPFS and the distributed web.
-Many thanks to Nina for creating it.
+# A sketch for how distributed search could be realized for the IPFS and the distributed web

+***Special thanks to Nina for creating this sketch***

-How we could realize distributed search:
+### How we could realize distributed search:

 -   Provider nodes that wish to participate, parse and index only the files they have added to a dweb (DHT hashes) and that have world file permissions.
 -   This local index is put on an (IPFS) cluster.